 C. When you QUOTE OR PARAPHRASE FROM ANY sources, you MUST cite them with appropriate specific documentation (usually author and page number in parentheses + Works Cited list at end).
 This includes subject matter of the essay.
 If you quote or paraphrase precisely from a work of literature, you must cite the author of that work.

 D. If you do not understand the format for documenting sources, see me for help before turning in an essay.
 Refer to your handbook for further clarification.

 TURNITIN.COM: All major essays written for this course must be submitted electronically to turnitin.com no later than classtime on the date that an assignment is due.
 Essays that are not uploaded to turnitin.com will not be accepted.

 SMARTTHINKING TUTOR: Students are required to submit each draft of an essay assignment to the Smartthinking tutor a total of two times per essay for feedback and are expected to use that information to revise each essay assignment.
 If a student fails to do so, they will lose one letter grade per each assignment not submitted to the tutor.
 See the SmartThinking link in Ulearn for submission details.

 SUBMITTING COURSE ASSIGNMENTS: You are required to electronically submit all assignments to Ulearn or a blog for this course.
 Assignments not submitted in the manner will not be accepted.
-Any items sent by email will be deleted.
+Any items sent by email will be deleted and ungraded.